 Method 1 : Direct Treatment with Baking Soda

-- 1Prepare Your Carpet
+Step 1 - Prepare Your Carpet

-- 3Baking Soda Treatment
+Step 2 - Baking Soda Treatment

-- 4Remove the Baking Soda
+Step 3 - Remove the Baking Soda

 Remember to work in sections so that there will be no leftover product.
 Once there is no visible baking soda left, you can then do another round of the vacuum to completely clean your carpet.

 Method 2 : Dealing with Tough Smells

-- 1Use Carpet Shampoo
+Step 1 - Use Carpet Shampoo

-Once the bubbling has settled, take your paper towel and blot that area so that the moisture will be absorbed.
+Once the bubbling has settled, take your paper towel and blot that area to absorb moisture.
 Notice that the stain will be lightened.
 Just keep on repeating on pouring the hydrogen peroxide and blotting it afterward until the area is completely lightened.

 Step 2 - Baking Soda Treatment

-- 3Remove Baking Soda
+Step 3 - Remove the Baking Soda

 More Tips And Tricks

-The longer the baking soda is left on a carpet stain, the more effective it is in removing the stain.
+- The longer the baking soda is left on a carpet stain, the more effective it is in removing the stain.

-You can also add essential oils to the white vinegar solution to get rid of odors.
+- You can also add essential oils to the white vinegar solution to get rid of odors.

-Make sure to let the carpet completely dry so that there will be no moisture and vinegar left on the carpet that might ruin it.
+- Make sure to let the carpet completely dry so that there will be no moisture and vinegar left on the carpet that might ruin it.

-Always blot in between treatments to get rid of trapped moisture from the vinegar solution.
+- If you use white vinegar, always blot in between treatments to get rid of trapped moisture from the vinegar solution.